Georgia prosecutor kills the historic election interference case against Trump and allies

 “Given the complexity of the legal issues at hand — ranging from constitutional questions and the Supremacy Clause to immunity, jurisdiction, venue, speedy-trial concerns, and access to federal records — and even assuming each of these issues were resolved in the State’s favor, bringing this case before a jury in 2029, 2030, or even 2031 would be nothing short of a remarkable feat,” Peter Skandalakis, the prosecutor on the case, wrote Wednesday.

-Skandalakis said that he considered severing Trump’s case from his codefendants and attempt to try them first, while waiting for the conclusion of Trump’s second term.
-However, he said, “would be both illogical and unduly burdensome and costly for the State and for Fulton County.”
+Skandalakis said that he considered severing Trump’s case from his codefendants to attempt to try them first while waiting for the conclusion of Trump’s second term.
+However, he said, doing so “would be both illogical and unduly burdensome and costly for the State and for Fulton County.”

-The citizens of Georgia would not be served by continuing the case, he said.
+He added: “In my professional judgment, the citizens of Georgia are not served by pursuing this case in full for another five to ten years.”

 The historic state racketeering charges were filed against Trump and 18 others on August 14, 2023, by Fulton County, Georgia, District Attorney Fani Willis, an elected Democrat who launched a lengthy investigation into Trump’s alleged interference in the Georgia election in early 2021.

-Note: This story was updated with additional reporting.